Joshuaamm7/NAFSI-Team-NourishOne/README.md

 npm run deploy
 ```

-This runs `npm run build` automatically, then pushes the `build/` folder to the `gh-pages` branch.
-Your site will be live at the URL in the `homepage` field within a few minutes.
+This runs `npm run build` automatically, then pushes `build/` to the `gh-pages` branch.
+Your site will be live within a few minutes.

-### Verify deployment
+### Troubleshooting deployment

-Visit your GitHub Pages URL.
-If you see a blank page:
-- Check that `homepage` in `package.json` matches your actual repo URL
-- The app uses `HashRouter`, so routes look like `https://yoursite.github.io/repo/#/family`
+- The app uses `HashRouter`, so routes look like `https://yoursite.github.io/repo/#/customer`
+- If you see a blank page, verify `homepage` in `package.json` matches your actual repo URL

 ---